The Informed Investor

 DIFFERENT SKILL SETS ARE REWARDED

 Let’s look at the skills required for each type of financial advisor.
 An asset manager whose goal is to help you build wealth needs the skill set to accomplish that.
-So that means financial planning, investment allocation, and investment management.
+So that means financial planning, investment allocation, and investment management experience backed up by a thorough knowledge of the markets and always abreast of economic conditions.
 In addition, this person probably also has other skills (or teammates who possess them), such as tax planning and estate planning.

-As a result, asset gatherers sometimes will lose clients more frequently, but it’s probably not that disruptive for them because they are aggressive salespeople who bring in new clients all the time.
+As a result, asset gatherers sometimes will lose clients more frequently, but it may not be that disruptive for them because they are aggressive salespeople who bring in new clients all the time.
 They know what to say at the right time to convince clients to let them manage their money.
-The unfortunate thing is that the relationship they develop may be superficial, as they don’t have the time to invest in the clients they have, as their focus is on adding new ones.
+The unfortunate thing is that the relationship they develop may be superficial, as they don’t have the time to invest in the clients they have, as their focus is on adding new ones and being a top producer.

 WHO IS SITTING ON THE SAME SIDE OF THE TABLE?

-As you probably can see, one type of financial manager is more aligned with your interests.
+As you can probably see, one type of asset management is aligned with your interests, your performance and striving to help you achieve your goals.
 Unfortunately, many people end up with an asset gatherer without knowing it.
 Often these advisors are skillful salespeople, and as a result, are often referred to friends and family.

 HOW CAN YOU AVOID THE ASSET GATHERER?